Flat-Band Driven Kondo Breakdown and Reentrant Effects in Heavy-Fermion Moir\'{e} Superlattices: Introduction

 The study of heavy fermion materials has captivated researchers for decades due to their rich and complex physical properties, which arise from the interplay between localized \( f \)-electron states and itinerant conduction electrons \cite{HF}.
 These materials exhibit a variety of intriguing phenomena, including unconventional superconductivity, quantum criticality, and non-Fermi liquid behavior \cite{HF_superconductivity, HF_NFL, NFL, Doniach77, LQCP_3, LQCP_1}.
 Central to this complexity is the Kondo effect \cite{TK, Wilson}, where a magnetic impurity in a metal is screened by conduction electrons at the Kondo temperature \( T_\text{K} \), setting the scale for universality in thermodynamic and transport properties.
 In the heavy fermion community, the two energy scales, \( T^\text{loc}_0 \) and \( T^\text{glob}_0 \), and their relationship are heavily discussed.\cite{PAM_1, PAM_2} These scales set the onset of single-site Kondo screening at \( T = T^\text{loc}_0 \approx T_\text{K} \) and the onset of lattice coherence at \( T = T^\text{glob}_0 \).

 So far, these novel properties have been tuned mainly by such conventional nonthermal parameters as pressure, chemical doping, and magnetic field, in heavy fermion systems, in which the density of states of a wide conduction electron band is mostly featureless at the Fermi energy~\cite{AHewson1993}.
-In recent years, the Moir\'{e} superlattice (MSL) in graphene and other vdW materials, has triggered tremendous theoretical and experimental interest, where novel electronic properties such as the Hofstadter Butterfly~\cite{LAPonomarenko2013,CRDean2013,BHunt2013,GLYu2014,LWang2015}, Brown-Zak oscillations~\cite{LAPonomarenko2013,CRDean2013,BHunt2013,GLYu2014,LWang2015,RKumar2017}, superconductivity~\cite{YCao2018a,MYankowitz2018,GChen2019}, and Mott-like insulating state~\cite{MYankowitz2018,YCao2018b,LWang2020} have been achieved.
+In recent years, the Moir\'{e} superlattice (MSL) in graphene and other van der Waals (vdW) materials, has triggered tremendous theoretical and experimental interest, where novel electronic properties such as the Hofstadter Butterfly~\cite{LAPonomarenko2013,CRDean2013,BHunt2013,GLYu2014,LWang2015}, Brown-Zak oscillations~\cite{LAPonomarenko2013,CRDean2013,BHunt2013,GLYu2014,LWang2015,RKumar2017}, superconductivity~\cite{YCao2018a,MYankowitz2018,GChen2019}, and Mott-like insulating state~\cite{MYankowitz2018,YCao2018b,LWang2020} have been achieved.
 In these systems, the competition between the electron kinetic energy and the Coulomb repulsion is tuned by a significant increase of the real space length scale by twisting 2D vdW materials.
 We note that MSLs can arise from either construction of periodic patterns in the mismatched two sublattices due to twisting or lattice mismatch, or periodic deposition of adatoms with scanning tunneling microscopy~\cite{RJCelotta2014}.
-Recent prediction~\cite{BGJang2022} and experimental realization~\cite{VAPosey2024} of the intrinsic vdW heavy-fermion systems open up fundamentally new perspective to study quantum criticality and emergent phenomena.
+Recent prediction~\cite{BGJang2022} and experimental realization~\cite{VAPosey2024} of the intrinsic vdW heavy-fermion systems as well as synthetic Moir\'{e} Kondo lattices~\cite{Zhao2023,PhysRevLett.127.026401,Vano2021} open up fundamentally new perspective to study quantum criticality and emergent phenomena.